kimdoyeong/typescript-server-template/README.md

 # Issues

 Have a issue?
 Please report me via github issue tracker or `hello@doyeong.dev`.
-It is be welcomed to report me a issue like bugs, syntax error, or fix my poor english expression.
+It will be welcomed to report me a issue like bugs, syntax error, or fix my poor english expression.